 - all children at primary school (offered in schools)

-- all children in year 8 (offered in schools)
+- all children in Years 8 to 12 in secondary school (offered in schools)

-- children aged 6 months to 2 years with underlying health conditions (offered in GP)
+- children aged six months to two years with underlying health conditions (offered in GP surgeries)

 Children should also get the flu vaccine if:

 - they were previously in hospital with a chest infection

 - they go to a school for children with severe learning difficulty